bogdansimion99/cs4245-project/docs/README.md

 To determine the efficacy our proposed improvements to the TenniSet paper we first had to reproduce their results.
 However, shortly into the project we found out just how much storage and compute was required.
 The smallest video in the dataset, video 8, at 54 minutes in length and about 1 GiB in size ended up being over 20 GiB after frame extraction.
 This made it very difficult to run the experiments on Google Colab, and we had run the experiments locally.
 On our own hardware the training time of 1 model sometimes exceeded 7 hours.
 Thus, after the initial experiments we have limited ourselves to the base pre-trained VGG16 model due to memory and time constraints.

 ### Model Comparisons
 The results of the accuracy on the training and validation sets are found in the table below.
 We have also included the confusion matrices on the validation set of each model as heatmaps.
 From the results in the table below it can be observed that the base model has an accuracy of 50%, a 15 percentage point or 23% relative reduction w.r.t the reported accuracy by Faulkner et al. [^4].
 Interestingly, the inclusion of optical flow data had a negative effect on classification performance.
 The optical flow model saw a 36% reduction in relative accuracy to the base model on the validation set, similar to only optimizing the classifier section of VGG16.
 Additionally, the two-stream model performed no better than the base VGG16 model.
-We hypothesise that the pre-trained weights in conjunction with the low amount of training data made it hard for the models to generalize much beyond their pre-trained performance, as similar to Faulkner et al. each component is optimized ore pre-trained before being joined for end-to-end training.
+We hypothesise that the pre-trained weights in conjunction with the low amount of training data made it hard for the models to generalize much beyond their pre-trained performance, as similar to Faulkner et al. each component is optimized or pre-trained before being joined for end-to-end training.

 <table>
     <thead>